SwiftStrike24/crypto-converter-landingpage/README.md

 wrangler r2 bucket cors put cryptovertx-downloads --config cors.json
 ```

-### Troubleshooting

-If you encounter issues with R2, refer to the `R2-TROUBLESHOOTING.md` file for detailed guidance.

 ## Deployment

-This project is optimized for deployment on Vercel:
+This project is optimized for deployment on Cloudflare Pages:

 1. Push your code to GitHub
-2. Import the repository in Vercel
+2. Import the repository in Cloudflare Pages
-3. Set up the environment variables in Vercel
+3. Set up the environment variables in Cloudflare Pages
 4. Deploy

 ## License